nrfconnect/sdk-nrf/doc/nrf/ug_bt_mesh_vendor_model_dev_overview.rst

 :c:member:`bt_mesh_model_cb.reset`
    The model reset handler is called when the mesh node is reset.
-   All model data is deleted on reset, and the model should clear its state.
+   All of the model's configuration is deleted on reset, and the model should clear its state.
    If the model stores any persistent data, this needs to be erased manually.

 If you want to use any of these callbacks, create an instance of :c:struct:`bt_mesh_model_cb` and initialize any of the required callbacks.